Plosive: Terminology

 The terms stop, occlusive, and plosive are often used interchangeably.
 Linguists who distinguish them may not agree on the distinction being made.
-The terms refer to different features of the consonant.
-"Stop" refers to the airflow that is stopped.
-"Occlusive" refers to the articulation, which occludes (blocks) the vocal tract.
-"Plosive" refers to the release burst (plosion) of the consonant.
+"Stop" refers to the stopping of the airflow, "occlusive" to the articulation which occludes (blocks) the vocal tract, and "plosive" to the plosion (release burst) of the consonant.
 Some object to the use of "plosive" for inaudibly released stops, which may then instead be called "applosives".
 The International Phonetic Association and the International Clinical Phonetics and Linguistics Association use the term "plosive".